kwstanths/billy-the-game/README.md

 - Reading models through assimp
 - Rendering with Phong shading (Point/Directional/Spot lights), one diffuse texture, and one specular map
 - Deferred and forward rendering queues
-- Shadows with simple shadow mapping
+- Shadows with cascaded shadow maps
 - View frustum culling and occlusion queries
 - Screen Space Ambient Occlusion
 - Water rendering with a grid algorithm